 - Press the Fax Management button.
-When the fax machine answers, hang up. - If you do not have a Fax Management button, press Transfr plus the fax machine's extension number.
+When the fax machine answers, hang up. - If you do not have a Fax Management button, press (Transfr) plus the fax machine's extension number.
 When the fax machine answers, hang up. - On a standard telephone, rapidly press and release the switchhook to place the call on hold.
-Then dial the fax extension number and hang up. - - NOTE If you have a PARTNER Messaging or PARTNER MAIL system and a fax call comes in on a line covered by the PARTNER Messaging or PARTNER MAIL system, you can program its Automated Attendant Service to automatically transfer the call to a fax extension or (if you have multiple fax machines) to the extension Hunt Group for the fax machines.
+Then dial the fax extension number and hang up. - If you have multiple fax machines in an extension Hunt Group, press Transfr), then (Intercom) (7) (7) plus the fax extension Hunt Group number.
+When a fax machine answers, hang up. - NOTE If you have a PARTNER Messaging or PARTNER MAIL system and a fax call comes in on a line covered by the PARTNER Messaging or PARTNER MAIL system, you can program its Automated Attendant Service to automatically transfer the call to a fax extension or (if you have multiple fax machines) to the extension Hunt Group for the fax machines.